 As impressive as the completed sections are, this is still just a temporary fix.
 While most Alaska roads have to be built to last for 20 years, these are only meant to carry people through the summer.
 When milder weather returns, the asphalt plants will spark to burbling life again, and the crews will respond to the same once-shattered spots to build more permanent roadways.

-Roads are essential threads of human civilization universally.
-Still, they are uniquely entwined in Alaskan life, where wilderness is sparsely dotted with towns, and fewer detours are available to re-direct traffic.
+Roads are essential threads of human civilization worldwide.
+Still, they are uniquely entwined in Alaskan life, where wilderness is sparsely dotted with towns and fewer detours are available to redirect traffic.

 In this case, breaks in the line were swiftly repaired, mirroring quake recovery in other city areas.
 Supply lines stayed unimpaired; utilities were quickly restored, the damage was minimal, and, most importantly, there were no fatalities.